hmrc/integration-catalogue-tools/README.md

 ```
 info:
-  ...
+  title: An superb API
   x-integration-catalogue:
     reviewed-date: 2022-07-13T17:12:00Z
     platform: CORE_IF
     publisher-reference: <the 4-digit number from the file name>
+servers:
 ```

-The amended files are added to the output directory with the same file names.
+The amended files are added to the output directory using the same file names.
 They will be ready to publish.

 # Downloading the tools